Acceleration Studies Foundation

 Foresight Development

-The ASF community has developed a required (core) introductory undergraduate course in Foresight Development (futures studies education plus personal foresight skills practice) in Fall 2007.
-The first instance of this unique course now exists at the University of Advancing Technology, a distinguished four year university in Tempe, AZ, whose mission is educating innnovators of the future.
+Promoting the spread of required foresight curricula in universities the world over is a major priority for the ASF.
+Our community has developed a required (core) introductory undergraduate course in Foresight Development (futures studies education plus personal foresight skills practice).
+The first instance of this unique course, first taught Fall 2007, now exists at the University of Advancing Technology, a four year university in Tempe, AZ, whose mission is educating innnovators of the future.

 Course Intro:

 Today's students face a very different world than their parents did.
 They will live longer, change careers faster, learn new skills more frequently, and have more freedom than ever to choose their experiences, social networks, and values.
 The rollercoaster of scientific and technological (sci-tech) change runs faster every year, spinning us irreversibly toward a very extraordinary future.
-Our planet is wiring up into a vast, instantaneous, transparent and increasingly intelligent global network, just one of many sci-tech innovations creating amazing new opportunities for business and society.
+Our planet is wiring up into one vast, instantaneous, transparent and increasingly intelligent global network, just one of many sci-tech innovations that are creating amazing new opportunities for business and society.

 Course Description: